Food & Beverages

 As food fraud is an economically motivated crime that can have public health risks, it is important to understand that mitigating the risks of food fraud requires a multi-disciplinary approach.
 Some of the useful disciplines, beyond Food Science, include risk assessment (Criminology), Securing Packaging and Supply Chain.
 Each of these disciplines provides insights for understanding the nature of food fraud and contributes proactive solutions to reduce food fraud.

-1. Risk Assessment
+- Risk Assessment

 Food fraud is an illicit activity that human actors perpetrate for economic gain.
 The field of criminology, which tries to better understand both criminals (i.e., why people offend) and crime events (i.e., the process to “create” crime), is, therefore, a useful platform for examining food fraud events and the food fraudsters themselves.
 For example, environmental criminology—which encompasses routine activity theory, the crime analysis triangle, and situational crime prevention—focuses on understanding and responding to the opportunity structures that make crime possible.
 In practice, numerous opportunities for reducing techniques are effective in reducing various types of crime and disorder across many different communities.
-And the concepts that underlie these techniques (e.g., increasing the risk or effort of crime), as well as others rooted in criminology, may have the same potential for reducing food fraud.
+And the concepts that underlie these techniques (e.g., increasing the risk or effort of crime), as well as others rooted in criminology, may have the same potential for reducing food fraud. - Secured Packaging – Secure packaging ensures that the product is genuine and has not tampered.

 Secured packaging reduces the risks of tampering and adulteration.
 It protects food, conveys product information, and adds functionality for consumers.
 Physical authentication solutions such as a tamper-evident hologram, holographic shrink sleeves, hidden text printed using security or magnetic ink solutions can be used which act as first deterrents to the counterfeiter.
 The hidden and covert features help a trained person in identifying fake products with genuine.
 Anti-counterfeiting measures protect both the manufacturer and the end-user from counterfeit or tampered products.
-Packaging can also provide anti-counterfeiting security features, enable product track-and-trace and pedigrees, and facilitate product authentication by consumers and law enforcement officials.
+Packaging can also provide anti-counterfeiting security features, enable product track-and-trace and pedigrees, and facilitate product authentication by consumers and law enforcement officials. - Secure Supply Chain Management and procurement

 Knowing the source and history of foods is important.
 Fraudsters can perpetuate their crimes through vulnerabilities in food supply chains.
 End-to-end visibility and supply chain transparency are critical management tools for food brand owners.
 Track-and-trace and product pedigrees, combined with market monitoring and testing, are key tactics for proactively mitigating food fraud risks.
 Soon, upcoming techniques such as Bio tracing, Nanosensor, GPS and GIS would be playing an important role together with digital authentication technologies.